eavior/react-material-ui-home-automation/README.md

 [identifier]: https://home-automation-app.netlify.app

-The back-end server can be found here: https://github.com/eavior/home-automation-nodejs-server
+The back-end server can be found here: <https://github.com/eavior/home-automation-nodejs-server>

+Update: I am creating another back-end server here: <https://github.com/eavior/django-server>
+This one is created with Django, to improve my Python skills.
+This server is deployed on AWS (<http://ec2-18-185-249-86.eu-central-1.compute.amazonaws.com/>)

 Future enhancements that should make it user-friendly, include:

 - account creation (email/Google/Apple/Facebook)
-- further development of the back-end server (saving all relevant data like API key, account data, 'friendly' AC names, data history in MongoDB; correctly dealing with exceptions/errors; creation of a new server in Python to improve my Python skills)
+- further development of the back-end server (saving all relevant data like API key, account data, 'friendly' AC names, data history in MongoDB; correctly dealing with exceptions/errors; further development of the Django server)
 - 'climate react' control (including disabling 'climate react' when the AC is turned off by a user or by a scheduler)
 - graphs
 - schedules